2015 WINNER – CHRISTIAN MCCAFFREY (Stanford University)

-One of college football’s most dynamic players on offense and special teams, Christian recorded a season for the ages in 2015 by generating an NCAA single-season record 3,864 all-purpose yards and a truckload of honors: AP Player of the Year; consensus All-American and Academic All-American; MVP of the Rose Bowl and the Pac-12 Championship game; Pac-12 Player of the Year; second in voting for the Heisman Trophy; and finalist for the Davey O’Brien, Maxwell and Walter Camp Awards.
+One of college football’s most dynamic players on offense and special teams, McCaffrey recorded a season for the ages in 2015 by generating an NCAA record 3,864 all-purpose yards and a truckload of honors: AP Player of the Year; consensus All-American and Academic All-American; MVP of the Rose Bowl and the Pac-12 Championship games; Pac-12 Player of the Year; second in voting for the Heisman Trophy; and finalist for the Davey O’Brien, Maxwell and Walter Camp Awards.

 Three defensive stars who provide their teams offensive energy and a workhorse all-purpose offensive back were named finalists for the sixth annual Paul Hornung Award, presented by Texas Roadhouse and given to the most versatile player in major college football.
 The four players – Adoree’ Jackson (Southern Cal), Robert Nkemdiche (Ole Miss), Christian McCaffrey (Stanford) and Jabrill Peppers (Michigan) represented three power conferences: Big Ten, Pac-12 and SEC.

 Three of the finalists who primarily played defense – Jackson, Peppers and Nkemdiche – have combined to play every position on that side of the ball except defensive end.
 All four finalists combined have played every position in the offensive backfield and every receiver position, with McCaffrey playing every spot except tight end.
 McCaffrey, Peppers and Jackson also returned punts and kicks.